-Following the presentation of evidence, the trial court found defendant was the same person who pled guilty to forcible rape on July 27, 1979, docket number 270776, Criminal District Court, Parish of Orleans.
+Following the presentation of evidence, the trial court found defendant was the same person who pled guilty to forcible rape on July 27, 1979, docket number 270776, Criminal District Court Parish of Orleans.
 Defendant was sentenced to twenty-five years for that offense.
-The court also found that not more than ten years had elapsed since the expiration of the maximum sentence of the defendant's previous conviction and the time of commission of his felony of possession of cocaine.
-See La.
-R.S.
-15:529.1C.
-Accordingly, the trial court adjudicated defendant a second felony habitual offender and sentenced defendant to ten years at hard labor without benefit of probation or suspension of sentence.
-The trial court imposed this sentence to run consecutively to the other habitual offender sentence imposed that same date.
+The court also found that not more than ten years had elapsed since the expiration of the maximum sentence of the defendant's previous conviction and the time of commission of his felony of public intimidation.
+See La R.S.
+15:529.1 C. Accordingly, the trial court adjudicated defendant a second felony habitual offender and sentenced defendant to ten years at hard labor without benefit of probation or suspension of sentence.
+The trial court imposed this sentence to run consecutively to the other habitual offender sentence imposed on that same date.